Riven Build Guide by Seth346

 Hell, you might just want to bookmark it.

 So, you know that front bush in top lane?
 Yeah, that one close to the tower.
 Well, if you're facing a squishy opponent or anyone with a weak level 1, sitting there will give you a great opportunity to get a massive health/summoner spell advantage or even first blood.
-Consider priming your q for passive procs as well.
 Now, just walk at your opponent once they cross an imaginary line (example below) in the lane that you set to where you can get a q combo off.
 Against squishy laners, this is any circumstance.

 Here's a visual for reference :

 TP Playstyle: Make much more calculated trades around your wave and your cooldowns.
-You don't win auto trades as hard without Ignite so you have to only play around your q cooldown here.
+You don't win all ins as easily without Ignite.
 Often starting a combo with auto/q and ending it with your third q to deaggro minions is the correct choice.

 Take W, and after the lvl 1 trade, it should be easy to one-shot nearly any champion, especially if you took nimbus cloak.
 The level 2 oneshot combo kills from any health value below ~50% health.